 The dismembered body of 18-year-old Pamela Mastropietro was found dumped in two suitcases near Macerata last week.
 The arrest of Nigerian national Innocent Oseghale for the murder has fanned anti-migrant sentiment in the town, where foreigners account for just over nine percent of the city’s 43,000 residents.
 Calls for revenge attacks were posted on the victim’s mother’s Facebook page in the days before Traini’s rampage.

 “I was driving to the gym when I heard on the radio about the 18-year-old girl,” Traini told investigators, according to Italian newspaper Corriere della Sera.

 "Instinctively I turned around, I went home, I opened the safe and took the pistol and decided to kill them all."

-Col. Michele Roberti, the carabineri commander in Macerata, told local media that Traini had no remorse for the shootings.
+Col. Michele Roberti, the carabinieri commander in Macerata, told local media that Traini had no remorse for the shootings.
 “It’s likely that he carried out this crazy gesture as a sort of retaliation, a sort of vendetta,” he said.
-Traini and Mastropietro were not known to each other, Roberti said.
+Traini and Mastropietro did not know each other, Roberti said.

 The shootings have further inflamed debate over immigration, which was already a major campaign issue ahead of a general election on March 4.
 Right-wing populist politicians have been looking to capitalize on public unease over the arrival of hundreds of thousands of migrants in smugglers’ boats in recent years.